sannalin/API-Lab-group-3/Sanna Lindholm/example-01/README.md

 ## Contributor

-This code was made by Sanna Lindholm.
+This code was made by Sanna Lindholm based on the code from:

 ### Code